 Balanced Activity Level

-Scottish Folds enjoy playing but are not hyperactive.
-This balance makes them perfect for children who want a playful companion without constant chaos.
+Scottish Folds enjoy playing but are not aggressive if not provoked.
+This balance makes them perfect for children who want a playful companion without chaos.

 Enjoy Simple Games

-They enjoy interactive toys, puzzle feeders, and gentle play sessions with children.
+They enjoy toys, puzzle, and gentle play sessions with children.

 Example:

-A child using a feather wand toy can easily engage a Scottish Fold in short, fun play sessions without overstimulation.
+A child using puzzle play can easily engage a Scottish Fold and they will have fun play session.

 8.5 Important Health Considerations for Families